top of page

 Outcomes

-We apply next-generation sequencing for genetic analyses of Airborne eDNA and scats.
-This allows us to investigate koala landscape genomics and help develop evidence-based management strategies for the conservation of the species.
+The Celine Frere Research Group applies next-generation sequencing for genetic analyses of Airborne eDNA and scats.
+This allows investigation of koala landscape genomics and the development of evidence-based management strategies for the conservation of the species.

 201121_Koala_SpringCk_©CNZdenek_19_wm.jpg